 What Is Flea Dirt?

 When fleas excrete the host blood as fecal matter, it manifests itself as small dark lumps akin to black pepper or specks of dirt.
-This matter - more commonly referred to as flea dirt - will cling to your pet's coat or skin like black dandruff.
-While the dirt itself is not necessarily harmful, it's a sure-fire indicator that you have a flea infestation on or around your pet.
+This matter - also commonly referred to as flea poop or flea dust - will cling to your pet's coat or skin like black dandruff.
+While the dust itself is not necessarily harmful, it's a sure-fire indicator that you have a flea infestation on or around your pet.

 How Do I Spot It?